 Most of the settlements are on the South coast and the Meltemi is probably the reason for that.

 Update: the ferries now go to Astypalea town and not anymore to the ferry terminal on the north coast that has structural issues that need to be addressed.

 Photography in Astypalaia

-Certainly there is no lack of photography opportunities in Astipalea.
+Certainly, there is no lack of photography opportunities in Astypalea.

-I decided to travel light and I took with me only one zoom lens, a 24-120mm, beside a Nikon D600, which certainly it is not a light camera LOL
+I decided to travel light and I took with me only one zoom lens, a 24-120mm f/4, beside a Nikon camera, which certainly it is not a light camera LOL

 Going back, I would probably take with me also a quick prime lens in the 40-50mm range as the Nikkor 50mm f/1.8